+This course is cross-listed with FI 256.
 This course introduces the practice of writing fiction for the screen, focusing on the short film.
 In a workshop setting, students explore a range of approaches to the short screenplay, from traditional to innovative, and use examples from a variety of genres and geographical origins.
-(G6: Arts) Prerequisite(s): EN 121 or equivalent.
+(G6: Arts) Pre-requisite(s): EN121 or equivalent.